vquclinh/PulseLens/README.md

 # PulseLens

-**AI-powered market intelligence that turns raw web signals into verified, traceable insights.**
+> Evidence-backed market intelligence for fast-moving sectors.

+PulseLens is an analyst workspace that turns live web signals into source-backed facts, market signals, company lenses, pricing intelligence, risk alerts, and grounded chat.
+Every claim traces back to an exact source quote — no black-box scores, no unattributed summaries.

+**Current demo market:** US AI Hardware / Semiconductor
+**Tracked companies:** Nvidia · AMD · Supermicro

+> **Research demo:** PulseLens is not production-ready and is not intended for investment or trading decisions.

 ---

-## What is PulseLens?

-PulseLens is a full-stack, multi-agent market intelligence platform.
-It autonomously scrapes the web, extracts structured financial facts, verifies every claim against its source, scores sentiment with FinBERT, triangulates across sources, and delivers a grounded market pulse report through a React workspace.

-The current demo targets the **US AI Hardware / Semiconductor** sector with three companies: **Nvidia, AMD, and Supermicro**.
-The demo is not production-ready and is not intended for financial decision-making.

----

-## Why it matters
+## The problem with current market intelligence

-Financial analysts spend most of their time locating, reading, and cross-checking sources before they can produce a coherent signal.
-Existing tools either surface raw headlines (high noise) or provide black-box scores with no traceable evidence chain.
+Financial analysts spend most of their time locating, reading, and cross-checking sources before they can form a signal.
+Existing tools either surface raw headlines (high noise) or output black-box scores with no traceable evidence chain — leaving analysts unable to audit or challenge the output.

-PulseLens addresses this by:
+PulseLens approaches this differently:

-- Building an evidence trail from web document to atomic fact to verified claim to final narrative
-- Grounding every claim in peer-reviewed NLP methods (SAFE, FActScore, FinBERT, Multi-HyDE, STORM)
+- Every fact is tied to a verbatim source quote and a canonical URL
+- Claims are triangulated across multiple independent sources before scoring
-- Exposing the full pipeline audit trail in the UI so analysts can inspect, challenge, and trust the output
+- The full pipeline audit trail — queries, document counts, quality gates, expansion rounds — is exposed in the UI
+- The grounded chat assistant cites specific facts and refuses to fabricate when evidence is insufficient

 ---